Navigating The Car Accident Insurance Claims Process

 Stay Organized and Keep Records

 Save all paperwork related to the accident.
 This includes repair estimates, rental car receipts, medical bills, and claim numbers.
-Track all communication with the insurance company.
-Accurate records help if you need a car accident lawyer later.
+Track all communication with the company.
+Accurate records help if you need a lawyer later.

 Filing Your Car Accident Insurance Claim